 “During his two years on the force, not a single crime occurred in his patrol area.”

 Evaluation: This is a wonderful story, and R. Gregory Christie’s illustrations meet his usual high standards.
-(Christie is a three-time winner of the Coretta Scott King Illustrator Honor Award.)
+(Christie is a multiple winner of the Coretta Scott King Illustrator Honor Award inter alia.)
 In this book, Christie styles some of his paintings to look like Old West wanted posters.
 Although most of the pictures use earthy tones, they are bold and vibrant and set against bright blue skies.

 It took me a while to get used to Mr. Christie.
 As he has said in an interview: